 Riders/Additional Benefits: Accidental Death, Free Living Benefit Rider

-Assuming I am Juan Dela Cruz, what benefits will I get from Sun StartUP.
+Assuming I am Juan Dela Cruz, what benefits will I get from the endowment plan.

 When I die due to accident, besides the 500,000 pesos lump sum amount that my beneficiaries receive, they will also get additional 500,000 pesos lump sum amount from the accidental death rider.
 The total amount my family receives when I die due to accident is 1 Million pesos.